Sir Malcolm Murray-MacGregor, 4th Baronet

+Early life

-Born on 29 August 1834, Malcolm Murray-Macgregor was the eldest son of Sir John Atholl Bannatyne Murray-Macgregor, 3rd Baronet (1810–1851), who would inherit the title and the chieftaincy of Clan Gregor in 1841, and his wife Mary Charlotte (died 1896), youngest daughter of co-heiress of Rear-Admiral Sir Thomas Masterman Hardy.
-Among his siblings was Sir Evan Macgregor (1842–1926), a civil servant who was Permanent Secretary to the Admiralty from 1884 to 1907.
+Born on 29 August 1834, Malcolm Murray-Macgregor was the eldest son of Sir John Atholl Bannatyne Murray-Macgregor, 3rd Baronet (1810–1851), and the former Mary Charlotte Hardy (d.
+1896).
+Among his siblings was Sir Evan Macgregor, a civil servant who was Permanent Secretary to the Admiralty from 1884 to 1907.
+His father inherited the title and the chieftaincy of Clan Gregor in 1841.

+His mother was the youngest daughter, of co-heiress, of Rear-Admiral Sir Thomas Masterman Hardy.

+Career

 Murray-Macgregor succeeded to the baronetcy and the chieftaincy on his father's death on 11 May 1851; Sir John had arrived in the British Virgin Islands less two months earlier to take up his appointment as the colony's president.
-Meanwhile, Murray-Macgregor had embarked on a career in the Royal Navy; having joined the service in 1847, he was commissioned as a Lieutenant in 1854 and served at Sebastopol (1854–55) during the Crimean War, receiving the Crimean Medal.
-He was promoted to Commander in 1856 and took command of HMS Harrier in 1858.
-Four years later, he was promoted to Captain.
+Meanwhile, Murray-Macgregor had embarked on a career in the Royal Navy; having joined the service in 1847, he was commissioned as a lieutenant in 1854 and served at Sebastopol (1854–55) during the Crimean War, receiving the Crimean Medal.
+He was promoted to commander in 1856 and took command of HMS Harrier in 1858.
+Four years later, he was promoted to captain.
 In 1869, he was awarded a medal by the Royal Humane Society for saving the life of a seaman who had been drowning off the West coast of Africa.
-In 1875, he was placed on the retired list and in 1878 was promoted to the rank of Rear-Admiral.
+In 1875, he was placed on the retired list and in 1878 was promoted to the rank of rear-admiral.
 He was not active politically, but held a number of offices in Perthshire, where he was a magistrate, a commissioner of supply and chairman of the School and Parochial Boards.

-Murray-Macgregor died on 31 August 1879 at Edinchip, aged 45; he had been in ill health for 18 months.
-He was survived by his wife, Lady Helen Laura, daughter of Seymour McDonnell, 4th Earl of Antrim, and by five children: Malvina Charlotte (born 1865), who married Granville William Richard Somerset, son of the 2nd Baron Raglan; Margaret Helen Mary (born 1867); Malcolm (1873–1958), who was a Royal Navy officer and succeeded to the baronetcy; Mariel Alpina (born 1876); and Alexander Ronald (1878–1960).
-A photograph of Murray-Macgregor by Camille Silvy (1860) is in the National Portrait Gallery's collections (NPG Ax50422).
+Personal life

+On 26 October 1864, Sir Malcom married Lady Helen Laura McDonnell, daughter of Hugh McDonnell, 4th Earl of Antrim and Lady Laura Parker (a daughter of the 5th Earl of Macclesfield).
+Together, they were the parents of five children: